4 min read

 With Smart Search technology, it’s easy to find key information buried within documents provided by major global health regulators.
-With technology powered by AI and natural language processing (NLP), key information from these agencies, including drug approvals and warnings, are captured and easily searchable.
+With technology powered by AI and natural language processing (NLP), key data from these agencies, including drug approvals and warnings, are captured and easily searchable.

 Say you’re involved in establishing a health insurer’s drug coverage policy.
 You would want to know which generics may be coming out for various pharmaceuticals so that you can prepare accordingly.

 For this example, let’s look at new generics approved in the U.S. for treating hypertension.
-To start, you could run a search in AlphaSense for hypertension and generic, and limit the source to surface insights from Health Care Regulators only.
+You could run a search in AlphaSense for hypertension and generic and limit the source to surface insights from Health Care Regulators only.
 To focus on the U.S., you could filter down further only to show the Federal Drug Administration (FDA) information.

 You’ll find that in May 2017, the FDA approved a generic drug called Nebivolol Hydrochloride for Glenmark Pharmaceuticals ($GLENMARK).